mcevoymicah/DND-Dice-Modifier/README.md

-# D&D Buff Manager
+# D&D 5E Modifier Manager
 ## An Interactive Tool for Dungeon Masters

 **Description:**
-The D&D Buff Manager is a Java desktop application designed to help Dungeon Masters in in managing and applying buffs, debuffs, and other modifiers to dice rolls based on categories.
-From strength checks to casting a spell, the tool seamlessly applies relevant modifiers and provides an adjusted result, ensuring an immersive and fun experience for players.
+The D&D 5E Modifier Manager is a Java desktop application designed to help Dungeon Masters in calculating and managing modifiers in Dungeons & Dragons 5th Edition.
+It aids players and DMs in managing ability scores, their corresponding modifiers, buffs, and debuffs, ensuring accurate calculations and an immersive gaming experience.

 **Target Audience:**
-The primary users are Dungeon Masters, especially those who are looking to maintain the game's pace by quickly factoring in various character buffs, spells, or items when making rolls, categorized by specific checks or actions.
+The primary users are D&D 5E players and Dungeon Masters who want a hassle-free and efficient way to compute rolls and checks, ensuring accuracy and efficiency during gameplay.

 **Why This Project:**
 As a passionate player and Dungeon Master in Dungeons &